 Many SME businesses will benefit from this agreement and from the HS2 project as they will be the best match for specific operations that require experts and specialists.

 Offering the private sector added value will give your business an edge over competitors.
-Private sector buyers tend to be guided by profit and price, but if your business offers something unique as part of the contract agreement they may be swayed towards your organisation.
-Make sure that when you are tendering for private sector contracts you explain how your product or service works completely.
+Private sector buyers tend to be guided by profit and price, but if your business offers something unique as part of the contract agreement, they may be swayed towards your organisation.
+Make sure that when you are tendering for private sector contracts, you explain how your products or services work completely.

 For example, if your business sells furniture, does it also set up the furniture?
 Do your employees remove and dispose of the packaging carefully?
 Do you offer a guarantee?

 If your business wants to expand, private sector tendering can help you do this.

-The post Supply Chain Procurement and Private Sector Tendering appeared first on Tracker Intelligence.
+“Supply Chain Procurement and Private Sector Tendering” appeared first on Tracker.